 Joshua Harker (b.1970) is an American artist considered a pioneer & visionary in 3D printed art & sculpture.
-His series of “unmakeable” technically complex tangles is credited as the first to break the “design & manufacturing possibility threshold”.
+His series of “unmakeable” technically complex tangles is credited as the first to break the design & manufacturing threshold pf possibility.
 His pursuit of a process to bring his works into the 3rd dimension culminated after nearly 20 years in a perfect storm of software development, materials engineering, & 3d printing technology advancements.
 He went on to navigate the creation of his “Tangle” series in the archival material of cast bronze, thus bridging the traditional techniques of the past with technology of the present.
 To fully appreciate the gravity of the pieces one must understand the practical impossibilities of their existence.
 This has been considered a landmark event in the history of sculpture & the chronology of the 3D printed medium & has made him one of the most recognized artists in the field.

 Declared a prodigy as a young child, he assumed the identity of an artist from his earliest pursuits.
 His parents were both artists connected to Grant Wood through his colleague & former student John Bloom & his wife Isabel.
 Joshua’s young life included post 60′s off-grid communal living, Hell’s Angels babysitters, complete artistic immersion, and family tragedy.
 Joshua attended the Kansas City Art Institute and St. Ambrose University as well as later studying anatomy & forensic arts.
 Joshua’s fascination with digital sculpture and 3 dimensional printing technology began as a commercial sculptor and designer in the toy, invention and design, special effects, and product development industries.
 In the late 90′s he founded a boutique design and development firm servicing some of the largest global properties and corporations.
-He served as its president & CEO through 2008 after which he left his post to return to his art.
+He served as its president & CEO through 2008 after which he left his post to return to art.

 My work reveals a passion for the uninhibited and represents my quest for originality in the most literal sense.
 Incorporated imagery & influences include organic mathematics (phi, knot theory, fluid & turbulence dynamics), vermicular & arabesque patterns.
 Stemming from 2D linear automatism explorations (pioneered by André Masson and practiced notably by Joan Miró, André Breton, Salvador Dalí, Jean Arp, and Pablo Picasso), my “Tangle” series are intended to interpret and share forms evident in the mind’s eye but that cannot otherwise be described.
 My intent is to explore and give form to the architecture of the imagination.
 By disengaging the conscious mind I am able to examine esoteric visions before they submit to a recognizable metaphor.
 I am then able to capture and refine them into the forms I command offering the opportunity to study their identity and structure.
 Intentionally, viewers are invited to exercise their own translation of my work in much the same way a Rorschach inkblot elicits various interpretations.
 The forms and images become uniquely personal to the viewer through this psychological dialogue.
 My art bears qualities of neo-surrealism, tachisme abstract expressionism, and is invariably contemporary.

 Recently I have begun to apply this practice to representative forms.
 The linear pattern work is an exploration of the 3 dimensional surface.
 It gives a new identity to the shape & invites the viewer to discover the form through the gentle visual lead of the pattern, particularly natural dividing and winding formations (roots, vines, neural networks, cardiovascular systems, fracture patterns, etc).
-This has been an exploration in how 2D images & designs can change the interpretation of 3D form & geometry.
+This has been an exploration in how 2D designs can influence the interpretation of 3D form & geometry.